ghacks Technology News

 USB Lost And Found is a software program that provides an interesting way to inform a finder of an USB stick about the rightful owner.
 Something that might come in quite handy for British government officials and citizens working in IT.
 The free version can be configured to display a message that is linked to the devices autoplay mechanism.

 The owner of the USB stick can set it to display an email address or phone number that will be revealed when the finder double-clicks the drive or autostart kicks in.
 The protection is basic and does not keep anyone from fiddling around with the files if they are proficient enough to do that.
-It is still possible to copy files from the USB device in the same operating system.
+It is still possible to copy files from the USB device for instance even when you are booted into a system that is supported by the program.

 It is therefor more of a friendly reminder than a protection that would keep users “who really want the data” away.
 The software program basically increases the chance that the USB stick will be returned to its rightful owner.